JonathanSchaber/Masterarbeit/README.md

 #### SCARE

-When you obtained the .txt files, move them to the folder «annotations», where the other file (.csv etc.) lie.
+When you obtained the .txt files, move them to the folder «annotations», where the other files (.csv etc.) lie.

 cd into the folder «annotations»: